skboyle/RRRSS/README.md

 # RRRSS Feed

 This is a Ruby on Rails & React RSS Feed Reader.
-Currently showing a Slashdot feed.
+- Currently showing a Slashdot feed.
-Users can view a list of posts and click them to view more details.
-Users can also make artiles as 'Read' or 'Unread'
+- Users can view a list of posts and click them to view more details.
+- Users can also make artiles as 'Read' or 'Unread'

 Future update will include adding your own RSS feed urls.

 ## Getting Started

 ### Prerequisites

 Before getting started, ensure you have the following installed:

-- Ruby (version x.x.x)
+- Ruby (version 3.2.1)
-- Rails (version x.x.x)
+- Rails (version 7.1.3)
-- SQLite (or your preferred database)
+- SQLite

 ### Installation

 1. Clone the repository: